 Destiny Seymour is an Anishinaabe interior designer based in Winnipeg, Manitoba.
 She graduated with her master’s degree in Interior Design from the Faculty of Architecture at the University of Manitoba.
 She worked at local architecture firm in Winnipeg for over 10 years as their interior designer before starting her own design business in 2016.

 Destiny started designing artisan textiles for interiors that respectfully reflects local Manitoban Indigenous peoples and their history after struggling to find materials that she could incorporate into design projects.
 Her company, Indigo Arrows, now offers a range of table linens, pillows, and blankets that showcase patterns from local Indigenous pottery and bone tools that date from 400 to over 3000 years old.
 These patterns are picking up where her ancestors left off.

-Destiny formed Woven Collaborative in 2018, an Indigenous led design studio with fellow designer Mamie Griffith.
-Their design practice takes a critical look at the representation of Indigenous cultures within spaces.
-Their design mission is to respectfully reflect local Indigenous cultures & identity within architectural forms, interior spaces, furniture, and textiles.
-Their design process acknowledges community engagement, inclusiveness, and collaboration when creating new works.
+Destiny has an Indigenous led design studio.
+Her design practice takes a critical look at the representation of Indigenous cultures within spaces.
+Her design mission is to respectfully reflect local Indigenous cultures & identity within architectural forms, interior spaces, furniture, and textiles.
+This design process acknowledges community engagement, inclusiveness, and collaboration when creating new works.